 Stir well with ice in a mixing glass.
 Strain into a chilled Double Old Fashioned glass (I’m calling this a DOF glass from now on BTW) containing a large chunk of clear ice.

 Garnish with a large swathe of orange peel.

 Notes: Vermouth tends to go off after a while.
 I suggest keeping it in the fridge or using a Vacu-Vin stopper to prolong its life.
 Another option is to pre-mix equal quantities of gin, sweet vermouth and Campari in one bottle.
 This also prolongs the life of the vermouth (higher ABV) as well as allowing you to call the resultant drinks “Glass Aged Negronis” and running the risk that people start calling you an asshole behind your back.
 Frankly, it’s a risk worth taking.

 Alternative Negroni suggestions:

-Replace the gin with Wild Turkey 101 to create The Boulevardier.
+Replace the gin with rye whiskey to create The Boulevardier.